amateur-dev/Astra/ARCHITECTURE.md

 ## Overview

 Voice Hotkey App is a macOS menu bar application that provides system-wide voice-to-text functionality through global hotkeys.
-The app uses on-device speech recognition for privacy and synthetic keyboard events for text insertion.
+The app uses local Whisper.cpp for speech recognition and optional LLM processing for text enhancement, all running offline for privacy.

 ## System Architecture